oduwa/RWAndroidTryout/Part1_edited.markdown

     mWatchFace.draw(canvas, bounds);

-Here you're simply calling through to the drawing method on your new class, passing the provided canvas and rect instances.
+Here you're simply calling through to the drawing method of your drawing class, passing the provided canvas and rect instances.

 Build and run by clicking **Run\Run 'wear'**, and then when prompted select the Android Wear emulator that's already running and click **OK**.
-Once the watch face has been installed you should see something like this in the emulator:
+Once the watch face has been installed you, should see something like this in the emulator:

 ![](Images/time.png)